Wh4130/Fake_news_detection_and_topic_modeling/README.md

 ## Fake News Detection by Supervised ML based on Tfidf

 In the first section, we aim at predicting fake news based on the text structures and vectors.
-We first use the `TfidfVectorizer()` <span style="color:skyblue">(Term Frequency - Inverse Document Frequency) </span>method built in the `sklearn` machine learning tool kit to extract features from raw texts.
+We first use the `TfidfVectorizer()` <ins>(Term Frequency - Inverse Document Frequency) </ins> method built in the `sklearn` machine learning tool kit to extract features from raw texts.

 Exploiting the ***tfidf*** of each document as feature matrix, we trained three candidate traditional machine learning models and selected the best-performing one as the final model to optimize.